-- 1 Creating an Azure storage account in Rapid Recovery 6.3 User Guide. - 2 Creating an Azure Active Directory web application.
+- 1 Creating an Azure storage account.
+For more information, see Creating an Azure storage account in Rapid Recovery 6.3 User Guide. - 2 Creating an Azure Active Directory web application.
 For more information, see Creating an Azure Active Directory web application in Rapid Recovery 6.3 User Guide. - 3 Adding a cloud account. - a On the Rapid Recovery Core Console icon bar, click the (More) icon, and then select Cloud Accounts.